 In this worksite-based role, you'll work onsite at a defined location(s).

-You will provide cell site support across the North East corner of North Dakota.
+You will provide cell site support across your assigned territory, which is the Pinellas/ Pasco County area.

 What we’re looking for...

 You’re tech-savvy and well-versed in all things telecommunications.
 Working independently suits you well.
 You’re also thorough, vigilant, and on top of the details - someone people count on to solve problems and to make sure they don’t happen in the first place.

 - Associate’s degree or two or more years of work experience.

 - Three or more years of relevant work experience.